 When you’re looking at your Beaver Builder budget, there are three premium versions to pick from:

 All premium versions can be used on an unlimited number of sites and, as mentioned before, they all use the same version of the page builder.
-All versions provide one year of priority support, and if you choose to auto-update your subscription, there’s a 40% discount with every renewal.
+All versions provide one year of priority support.

-So what’s the difference among premium versions?
+So what’s the difference between premium versions?
 Each version builds on the next.

 The Standard version is $99 per year.
 You’ll need to use your own theme, but Beaver Builder is compatible with most themes, including free ones.